tholian-network/stealth/README.md

 ## Features

-Stealth is both a Web Scraper, Web Service and Web Proxy that can serve its own User Interface ("Browser UI") which is implemented using Web Technologies.
+Stealth is both a Web Scraper, Web Service and Web Proxy that can serve its own User Interface ("Browser UI") that is implemented using Web Technologies.

 - It is secure by default, without compromise.
 It only supports `DNS via HTTPS`, and uses explicitely `https://` first, and fallsback to `http://` only when necessary and only when the website was not MITM-ed.

-- It offers intelligent wizards on errors that help fix it.
-A DNS host cache wizard, a web archive download assistant, or a web site mode configuration assistant will help the user to automate everything based on rules, not based on situations.
+- It offers intelligent Error Page wizards that guide the user through scenarios when things are broken, from no domain resolved to download snapshot via web archive.

 - It is peer-to-peer and always uses the most efficient way to share resources and to reduce bandwidth, which means downloaded websites are readable even